QU35710N-7/inboxerr-BACKEND/docs/tofix.md

+1.Title: Clarify /tasks/{id} vs real batch tracking
+Note: Current endpoint actually returns MessageBatch progress (batch-…) but route name implies background task.
+Rename or add real task tracker later so status polling for big sends (e.g., 50 k messages) is accurate.

-CSV import can exhaust memory on large files await file.read() loads the entire upload into RAM.
+2.CSV import can exhaust memory on large files await file.read() loads the entire upload into RAM.
 For big CSVs (> ~50 MB) this will block the event-loop and may kill small instances.